 - It is operated under two separate agreements by the Detroit and Canada Tunnel Corporation.

-- Approximately 12,000 vehicles pass through the Tunnel on a daily basis, handles almost nine million vehicles per year, of which 95% are cars and 5% are trucks.
+- Approximately 12,000 vehicles pass through the Tunnel on a daily basis, handling over four million vehicles per year, of which 98% are cars, 2% are trucks and buses.

 - Ventilation - 1.5 million cubic feet of fresh air is pumped into the tunnel each minute.

 - Renovations: A $50 Million renovation program was launched in 1993, including a completely new road surface, new sidewall tiling, new lighting, complete video surveillance and restoration of the Tunnel’s stone cover beneath the Detroit River.

 Did you know that the Detroit-Windsor Tunnel is the only existing sub aqueous international automobile border crossing?

 That means it is the only underwater-tunnel for automobiles that cross International borders in the entire world!

 The tunnel has been recognized as one of the great engineering wonders of the world.